This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Preferred Environments and Vegetation Types

-- Thickets for hiding
+- Thickets and shrubs for climbing

 Range in Southeastern United States